cquinones100/getData.gs/README.md

 }
 ```

+### Built in Functions

-`getData(route)` - takes a route to be appending to your URL value and returns a response
+`getData(route)` - takes a route and returns a response

+`inspectData(route)` - takes a route  and logs the parsed JSON data response

+`getDataByKey(key, route)` - take a string key and a route and returns the data value for the passed in key